R - 3

 tertiary access &

-guidance, applications & skills development
+post-school guidance, applications & skills development

 Rural areas receive very little exposure to different kinds of professions.
 Many students and community members are aware of only a few occupations, such as teacher, doctor, nurse, pastor and mine labourer.
 In addition to this, information regarding university requirements, application processes and bursary schemes are in great need.